 Simeon blessed them and told Mary, his mother: ‘Behold, he is set for the fall and rise of many in Israel and for a sign to be contradicted [rejected]—indeed, a sword will pass through your own soul—so that the inmost thoughts of many people might be revealed.’Luke 2:34-35 (Raymond Brown translation).

 Most biblical scholars, however, reject this interpretation for several reasons.
 First, it is based primarily on non-Lucan material.
 In Luke’s account of the crucifixion, Mary is never mentioned, and the women who followed Jesus from Galilee are portrayed as standing at a distance.
 Mary only appears at the foot of the cross in John’s account, and there is no reason Luke’s audience would have been familiar with this story since John composed his gospel many years after Luke completed his own.
-Further, most scholars believe that this scene in John’s gospel was an ahistorical literary creation, not a factual account of what actually transpired.
+Further, most scholars believe that this scene in John’s gospel (and many others) was an ahistorical literary creation, not a factual account of what actually transpired.
 This was a technique frequently employed by John to explain the purposes of Christ’s ministry.

 Simeon is echoing the words of Ezekiel 14:17 (KJV) where we read that the Lord, by the way of judgment, decrees: “Sword, go through the land; so that I cut off man and beast from it.”
 Ezekiel’s edict seems to have been well known since it is quoted in the Sibylline Oracles to describe the invasion of Egypt by Antiochus Epiphanes (ca. 170 B.C.): “For a sword will pass through the midst of you.”